platformsh/platformsh-docs/sites/upsun/src/add-services/mysql/troubleshoot.md

     {{% vendor/cli %}} resources:set --size mariadb:1
     ```

-    The memory for a given container from its `size` is dependent on its [***container profile***](/manage-resources/adjust-resources#advanced-container-profiles).
+    The memory for a given container from its `size` depends on its [container profile](/manage-resources/adjust-resources#advanced-container-profiles).

-    [MariaDB](/manage-resources/adjust-resources#default-container-profiles) has a `HIGH_MEMORY` [container profile](/manage-resources/adjust-resources#advanced-container-profiles), which for `--size mariadb:1` has 1 CPU and 2432 MB of memory.
+    For example, [MariaDB](/manage-resources/adjust-resources#default-container-profiles) has a `HIGH_MEMORY` [container profile](/manage-resources/adjust-resources#advanced-container-profiles).
+    For `--size mariadb:1`, it means 1 CPU and 2432 MB of memory.

-If we assume the configuration above, where
+If we assume the configuration above, where:

-- `--size  mariadb:1`, which we know now is `2432` MB, referred to below as `application_size`
+- `--size  mariadb:1`, which we know is `2432` MB, referred to below as `application_size`
 - `mariadb.configuration.properties.max_allowed_packet: 16`
-- You are not also adjusting `container_profile`, but are instead using the default `HIGH_MEMORY` profile assigned to MariaDB images.
-[Reassigning a different profile](/manage-resources/adjust-resources#adjust-a-container-profile) will change the behavior below slightly.
+- You are using the default `HIGH_MEMORY` profile assigned to MariaDB containers.
+[Changing the container profile](/manage-resources/adjust-resources#adjust-a-container-profile) changes the behavior below.

 `max_allowed_packet` is `332`, which is determined by {{% vendor/name %}} according to: